 4. You can look for ‘Green Hotels’ categories on most major hotel chain websites.
 Hyatt has a large selection of LEED certified hotels, my top pick being the very first in Seattle: Hyatt Olive 8.
 Marriott also has a long list of LEED hotels worldwide, as does Omni Hotels.

-Of course not!
-But seeking out LEED certified hotels is a great place to start, because a trusted environmental agency has already done the work for you.
-When you’re not able to stay at a green hotel, there are still eco-measures you can take for greening your hotel stay.
+No. But seeking out LEED certified hotels is a great place to start, because a trusted environmental agency has already done the work for you.
+When you’re not able to stay at an eco-friendly or LEED hotel, there are still eco-measures you can take for to make your hotel stay more green.
+Reuse your towels.
+Bring your own soap.
+Unplug what you are not using.
+Leave the freebies — soap, shampoo, pens, etc. — there.
+By being mindful of your impact, small changes can make a big difference in your hotel stay.

 Do you seek out green hotels?
 What has been your experience?